 So you really want to control your Edison!?
 Here's your chance to control Edison like a remote control car.
-And you can do it with your TV remote control!
+And you can do it with our own EdRemote or your TV remote control!

 These barcodes allow Edison to learn commands from your TV or DVD remote control.